frankhereford/vz-model-workspace/README.md

 docker compose up -d db
 docker compose run python
 ```
+2. Now, you can connect to the DB with you DB GUI as described above.
-2. Run all up migrations on the DB.
+3. Run all up migrations on the DB.
 You can also migrate down if needed.
+Explore the `cris` schema.
 ```bash
 python migrate.py -d up
 ```